Mubarak-Imam/LinkedIn-Profile-Evaluator/README.md

 2. Upload your LinkedIn profile PDF using the file upload form.
 3. Click "Upload and Analyze" to receive your profile evaluation.

+## CI/CD Pipeline

+This project uses GitHub Actions for Continuous Integration (CI) and Continuous Deployment (CD).
+The CI pipeline runs automated tests on every push to the repository, while the CD pipeline deploys the application to Render on every push to the main branch.

+### CI Pipeline

+- Tool: GitHub Actions
+- Trigger: Pushes to `main` and `new-feature-branch` branches, and pull requests to `main`
+- Steps:
+  1. Checkout code
+  2. Set up Python environment
+  3. Install dependencies
+  4. Run tests

+### CD Pipeline

+- Tool: GitHub Actions
+- Trigger: Pushes to `main` branch
+- Steps:
+  1. Checkout code
+  2. Set up Python environment
+  3. Install dependencies
+  4. Deploy to Render

+### Monitoring and Alerts

+- Tool: UptimeRobot
+- Metric: Uptime and Response Time
+- Alerts: Email notifications for downtime or performance issues

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.